A Silent Voice (film): Plot

-One day, Shōya accidentally drops the notebook into a river and jumps in to retrieve it against the law.
-Shōko's younger sister Yuzuru vengefully takes a photo of the incident and posts it online, resulting in Shōya getting suspended.
-When Yuzuru runs away from home, Shōya offers to let her stay at his house, and the two reconcile.
+Shōya tries to meet up with Shōko to help her feed the koi in the river, much to the ire of her younger sister, Yuzuru.
+When Shōya illegally jumps into the river to retrieve Shōko's notebook, Yuzuru takes a photo of the incident and posts it online to have him suspended from school.
+Yuzuru runs away from home after an argument with Shōko over the incident.
+Shōya offers to let Yuzuru stay at his house, and the two begin to bond.